dry-python/returns/docs/pages/container.rst

   >>> assert Fold.collect(fetched_values, Some(())) == Nothing

-You can also use a different strategy to fetch values you need, to do just that we have :meth:`returns.iterables.Fold.collect_all` method:
+You can also use a different strategy to fetch values you need, to do just that we have
+:meth:`Fold.collect_all <returns.iterables.AbstractFold.collect_all>` method:

 .. code:: python